What Is a Stairway or Stairwell Accident?

 There are many reasons you might suffer from a stairway accident.
 Common causes of stairway accidents include:

 - Defects in the stairs — Defective stairs are not ergonomically designed.
-They require maximum effort to use and are inefficient, says the International Association of Certified Home Inspectors (InterNACHI).
-Defective stairs may have sharp corners, lack sufficient headroom, have an improper slope, or include risers of uneven height.
+Defective stairs may have narrow treads, lack sufficient headroom, have an improper slope, or include risers of uneven height.
 (5)

 - Improper or inferior lighting — When “lighting is poor, shadows are numerous, or the corridor leading to the stairs is dark,” the stairs can be hazardous.
 (6) Visibility issues cause mishaps due to misjudgment of distances.
 (7)